 Opening an Account With Diamond Hill Capital Management

-The easiest way to become a client of Diamond Hill Capital Management is to either call the firm at (614) 255-3333 or email its team at email@example.com.
+The easiest way to become a client of Diamond Hill Capital Management is to either call the firm at or send an email.
 If you’d rather have an advisor reach out to you, the firm offers a contact form on its website that asks for your first and last name, email address, a phone number and a brief message.

 Tips for Your Investment Portfolio